latetedemelon/pitch-slides/slides.md

 <v-clicks>

-- New system of engagement (P.I.T.C.H.) becomes the **single place to look** for IJ/BC status and portfolio view
+- New system of engagement (P.I.T.C.H.) becomes the **single place to look**
-- Impacted: users currently relying on SharePoint spreadsheets, email, and local trackers
+- Impacted: users currently managing ideas and writing IJs

 </v-clicks>